Abandoned Las Vegas house drawing coyotes and ‘corpse flies,’ residents say

 “They are hungry and they are hunting,” David said about the coyotes.
 “Neighbors have seen them coming from that house.
 We suspect that there is a den in or around that house most likely in the shrubs and bushes that haven’t been touched in years.”

-Neighbors argued that the abandoned house, located near The Lakes master-planned community in Summerlin, is the source of their issues.
+Neighbors argued that the abandoned house, located near The Lakes master-planned community east of Summerlin, is the source of their issues.

 The homeowners association has ignored their pleas, while the Nevada Department of Wildlife has scoffed at their concerns about coyotes, said David and Whitehead.